 I actually consider myself slow and deliberate, and often wish I knew how to work faster!
 I guess it’s not that hard when you enjoy what you do.

 Yes, around 200 per year sounds about right.
 It’s been that way for about a decade.
 Quantity has never been a goal for me though, and never will be.
-I don’t know if it’s true, but I once heard Chris Lord-Alge did 500 in a year!
-I wouldn’t be surprised though.
+I don’t know if it’s true, but I once heard Chris Lord-Alge did 500 in a year, and I wouldn’t be surprised if that was true.
 He’s one of the greats.

 I once heard another mixer engineer say, “The average listener only discerns two parts of a song: the vocals and everything else”.
 Is that something you agree with?
 Do you tend to divide up your mixes in this way?

 I think that’s a bit over-simplistic.
 The vocal normally would be front and center, but the supporting parts play an important role in establishing mood and context.
 It’s like a movie scene: the lead actor may be the focus, but the supporting characters, location, set design and makeup all contribute to the story.
 I tend to start with the elements that live in the middle – lead vocal, kick, snare and bass.
 They’re the kind of parts that occupy a good bit of space, so they need to be able to coexist.
 The other stuff goes around those main elements.
 There are exceptions, of course.
 If a guitar or synth is a lead or featured theme in the song, it’ll need to be treated as such.

 The loudest part of the 90’s hip-hop mixes tend to be the kick and snare, but with the advent of the loudness wars, this is no longer the case, as the tracks get flattened out.
 What are some downsides to this?